Category

 By Arun George

-• The key condition is approval by at least 75% of disinterested shareholders (<10% of all disinterested shareholders rejection).
-No independent shareholder holds a blocking stake.
+• The key condition will be approval by at least 75% disinterested shareholders (<10% of all disinterested shareholders rejection).
+Crucially, the blocking stake is below the substantial disclosure threshold.

 💡 Before it’s here, it’s on Smartkarma